clean-code-craft-tcq-7/spring-in-cs-haripriya-pr/README.md

 ## Pass the tests

 The code is not complete and doesn't even compile.
-See the results of compilation and execution in the GitHub 'Action' tab.
+See the results of compilation and execution in the GitHub 'Actions' tab.

 Recognize the intention of the code by reading the tests.
 Design the return type in the code.